ryantanlien/node-gcloud-deploy/README.md

 **Generic GitHub Actions Syntax**

-- `name:` This sets the name of the workflow
+- `name:` This sets the name of the workflow.
-- `on:` This specifies the events that trigger the workflow
+- `on:` This specifies the events that trigger the workflow.
 - `runs-on:` This specifies the operating system on which the job will run.
 We use`ubuntu-latest`, which represents the latest version of Ubuntu available on GitHub Actions.
+- `jobs:` This section defines one or more jobs for the workflow.
+Each job represents a set of steps that run on the same runner.
 - `steps:` This section contains a list of steps to be executed in the job.
-Steps are the individual units of work that run commands or actions
+Steps are the individual units of work that run commands or actions.

 **Docker Specific GitHub Actions Syntax**

-This section applies to the steps: `Build and push` of the `deploy_trivial_express` job.
+This section applies to the steps: `Build and push` of the `push_trivial_express_container` job.

 - The `with:` key lists a number of input parameters that configures the step:
   - `context`: the build context.